Homeless Engagement And Response Team

 _________________________________________

-All Ages submit an online Mental Health Service Request or call the Mental Health Access Team to request an over-the-phone assessment and linkage to an appropriate Mental Health Service Provider.
-This includes Mental Health Medi-Cal Service Providers.
+All Ages submit an online Mental Health Service Request or call the Behavioral Health Services - Screening and Coordination (BHS-SAC) Team to request an over-the-phone assessment and linkage to an appropriate mental health service provider.
+To learn more, click here.

 Monday - Friday, 8am - 5pm (24/7 for Mental Health Crisis Calls)